ghostop14/sparrow-wifi/README.md

 - Plot SSID GPS coordinates on Google maps
 - Sparrow-wifi has built-in GPS support via gpsd for network location tagging
 - Sparrow-wifi has a remotely deployable agent (sparrowwifiagent.py) that can be run on a separate system.
 The GUI can then be connected to the remote agent for remote monitoring, including remote GPS.
+- MAVLINK / DRONE SUPPORT!
+The remote agent can be configured to pull GPS via the Mavlink protocol from a mavlink-enabled vehicle such as a drone or rover
 - The agent provides a basic HTTP service and provides JSON responses to requests from the UI, so requests for wireless interfaces, networks, and GPS status can even be used in other applications

 Sample screenshot: